Maaaaaarrk/HiimFilter-PD2-Filter/README.md

 ## Disclaimer and Credits

-Use at your own risk! - I don't promise there will not be bugs, or that you may miss drops you personally may have wanted if I hid or made it less obvious.
+Use at your own risk! - I don't promise there will not be bugs, or that you may miss drops you personally may have wanted if we hid or made it less obvious.
 There are no maliciously hidden items or drops.

 Based off parts of Kryszard's PD2 Loot Filter - twitch.tv/kryszard